-(a) An employee will be entitled to benefits under this Article after completion of 1827 hours worked in a fifteen (15) month period.

-(b) A casual employee will cease to be entitled to coverage when he/she:

-(1) fails to maintain twelve hundred (1200) hours worked at the straight-time rate within the previous twelve (12) months period except as provided under Article 21.

-(2) loses his/her seniority in accordance with Article 31.4.

-(c) Benefits will not be paid on layoff except as provided in Appendix 2, Section 1.10.

-(d) Casual employees on layoff or subject to recall will not be eligible for benefits until after their return to work and subject to meeting the eligibility requirements. ("Return to work" is understood to mean the employee completed at least one-half () of a scheduled workday or shift.)

-(e) Where there is no established work schedule, the calculation of hours for the purposes of STIIP benefits shall be based on the average number of hours worked during the three (3) month period immediately preceding absence due to illness.
+- (a) An employee will be entitled to benefits under this Article after completion of eighteen hundred and twenty-seven (1827) hours worked in a fifteen (15) month period. - (b) A casual employee will cease to be entitled to coverage when he/she: - (1) fails to maintain twelve hundred (1200) hours worked at the straight-time rate within the previous twelve (12) month period except as provided under Article 21. - (2) loses his/her seniority in accordance with Article 31.4. - (c) Benefits will not be paid on layoff except as provided in Appendix 2, Section 1.10. - (d) Casual employees on layoff or subject to recall will not be eligible for benefits until after their return to work and subject to meeting the eligibility requirements. ("Return to work" is understood to mean the employee completed at least one-half ($\frac{1}{2}$) of a scheduled workday or shift.) - (e) Where there is no established work schedule, the calculation of hours for the purposes of STIIP benefits shall be based on the average number of hours worked during the three (3) month period immediately preceding absence due to illness.

+31.14 Casual Employee Job Security

+- (a) The Employer shall maintain an on-call casual list and ensure the list meets the operational requirements of the Institute. - (b) The Employer agrees not to use the services of an employment agency for any bargaining work covered by this Agreement, except where there are no qualified on-call employees to perform the work. - (c) The Employer will give the Union as much advance notice as possible of intent to use the services of an employment agency, and state in writing the reasons why such services are required and the length the services will be used.